sleepyfurious/slpy-yelpcamp/readme.md

 node app.js
 ```

-This creates a quick and dirty Bash script that launches it all (both mongod and our node app) easily:
+This snippet creates a quick and dirty Bash script that launches it all (both mongod and our node app) easily.
+Run it in terminal at project's root directory:
 ```bash
 echo "\
 \